oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ```

 The *minInclusive/maxInclusive* and *minExclusive/maxExclusive* TypeOptions are used to specify minimum and/or maximum
-value that may be assigned to an Integer type.
+values that may be assigned to an Integer type.
 The JADN Integer primitive type
 encompasses the UML UnlimitedNatural primitive type through the use the *minInclusive*
 Type Option: an Integer with a *minInclusive* of `0` has the same range of values as an
 UnlimitedNatural.